Melanie-Kim/rare-event-prediction-logistic-regression/README.md

 # rare-event-prediction-logistic-regression

 **Overview**
-- This project builds a rare-event prediction model for escalation interactions using logistic regression.
+- This project builds a rare-event prediction model for escalation interactions using logistic regression in Databricks.
 The workflow emphasizes precision-first outreach selection by applying a threshold-based cutoff that meets a defined precision floor.
 Includes feature engineering, encoding, and audit artifacts

 **Key objectives**: